 This is the most popular class!

-If you desire an unmedicated birth, are first-time parents, are planning for a VBAC, or simply want to know all your options, this class will prepare you on all levels – physically, mentally, and emotionally.
+If you desire an unmedicated birth, are first-time parents, are planning for a VBAC, or simply want to know all your options, the Comprehensive Series will prepare you on all levels – physically, mentally, and emotionally.

 - 2.5 hours per class